CADViewer/cadviewer-community-version/README.md

 # CADViewer JS
-The community version of CADViewer JS, the web-based CAD viewer that integrates with all browsers
+The community edition of CADViewer JS, the web-based CAD viewer that integrates with all browsers

-# Capabilities - CADViewer JS Community Version
+# Capabilities - CADViewer JS Community Edition

     Direct Print and Print to a chosen scale.
     Toolbars can be customized, both layout and images.